A first-hand account of life-threatening adventure almost gone wrong in the beautiful state of Sabah, Malaysia.

 Above all, we didn’t know what to do.
 Our phones were not working.
 Our folks didn’t have a clue where we were.
 We knew nobody in this sleepy ghost town.
 No eateries or hotels in sight.
 Didn’t have enough cash or card in hand.
 We had no choice but to return to KK as we would miss our next day flight to Manila if we didn’t return that night.
 My excitement to explore the unexplored was proving costly today.

 Shivering in the cold night weighed down by the weight of by backpack we waited silently for our bus to arrive.
 At 7:30 pm a bus arrived at the bus stop and our faces glowed with unsurmountable happiness only to find that it was a College trip bus and the kids had just stopped over to buy their fill of snacks.
 We pleaded the students and the driver to give us lift till wherever they were going.
 We played the sympathy card and asked if we could sit on the bus floor.
 Basically, we did everything to convince them.
 However, the kids and the driver didn’t have the authority to take such decision.

 We had lost all hope to get back to Kota Kinabalu that night but it is when you lose all your hope that miracles do happen.
 We saw a bus approaching towards us.
 It had Kota Kinabalu written over it.
 Without much ado, we got onto the bus and thanked our stars for saving us that day.
 Never ever have I felt so much happiness at the sight of public transport as I did that night.

 We survived one more night to enjoy more adventurous rides in life.

-However, I learnt a valuable lesson that day.
+However, I learned a valuable lesson that day.
 Follow your gut but be sensible enough to look into details.
 Sometimes being impulsive can get you into big trouble.